maaz-shahid99/moonquake-deploy/README.md

 Switching to First-Person-View of a moonquake on the Lunar surface From the drop-down menu, the user can select the timing of the moonquake they want to see and the corresponding seismic wave will be displayed on the globe.

+### WHAT BENEFITS DOES IT HAVE?

+Our project solves the challenge by providing a 3D interface for the users to visualize the seismic activity on the moon.
+It helps better understand how moonquakes differ from earthquakes in terms of magnitude and propagation.
+The latitude and longitude grids help identify the precise location of a place.
+The height map of the globe allows the user to better understand the topography of the Lunar surface.
+It will also help NASA in the upcoming Artemis mission where the data from the new mission could be processed and displayed.
+This project provides an interactive app to make the general public aware of the landscape, geography and seismic activity on the moon.

+### WHAT DO YOU HOPE TO ACHIEVE?

+We hope the project generates an impact, that the younger and mature audience both get to know more about the Moon which is thought to be very inert.
+It will enable everyone to look at the backside of the moon which they have never seen.
+The First-Person-View was created to give our audience a feel of what the astronauts felt walking on the moon, what the lunar lander looked like and how a moonquake would feel if they were to be there.
+We hope they find it fascinating and it helps them increase their knowledge and generate interest in the subject.

+### TOOLS USED TO DEVELOP THE PROJECT

+The project was developed using:

+* The web app was developed using ReactJS
+* For the backend NodeJS was used
+* MongoDB was used as the database
+* All 3d assets and animation were created in Blender and ThreeJS
+* First-Person-View of the simulation was made in Unity3D

 ## SPACE AGENCY DATA

 - [PDS Geoscience Node](https://pds-geosciences.wustl.edu/lunar/urn-nasa-pds-apollo_seismic_event_catalog/) We used the seismic data provided by NASA planetary Geosciences node for making the Database of our project.